bayareawebpro/laravel-examples/multi-step-forms.md

 # Multi-step Form Builder

-You could easily modify this to return views instead of json.
+Will return views or JSON depending on the request.

 ```php
 public function submission()